RonEfraim/C-Plus-Plus/Semester 1/Ex6/README.txt

 (except for a zero) appears in the second array the same number of times, or less times, than it does in the first array.

-Compile: g++ -Wall ex6b.cc –o ex6b
+Compile: g++ -Wall ex6b.cc â€“o ex6b
 Run: ex6b

 Input: